Rewind X Lightpaper

 Non-Custodial Architecture

-The protocol never holds user funds or private keys.
+Funds are held in smart contracts under deterministic rules; no party controls them via private keys.
 During a Protected Transfer, tokens remain in a time-bounded state controlled entirely by smart contract logic.
 No entity, not the protocol team, not validators, not any third party, can access, redirect, or freeze these funds outside the deterministic rules encoded on-chain.

 Deterministic Execution

 Every protocol operation follows predetermined logic with no manual intervention.
 Whether a transfer finalizes or reverses depends solely on on-chain conditions: time elapsed, sender action, receiver action.
 There are no human reviewers, no fraud assessment teams, no subjective decisions.
+Settlement outcomes are deterministic; emergency pause is only for protocol safety and cannot redirect funds.

 Time-Bounded Windows

 Reversibility is strictly limited.
 The standard window is 24 hours; NFT tier holders can extend up to 48 hours.
-Once the window expires, the transfer finalizes automatically and irrevocably.
-This bounded approach preserves blockchain's finality guarantee while providing a safety buffer.
+For faster workflows, windows can also be configured in minutes, with a minimum of 2 minutes.

 Transparent Proofs